About the Department

 Our History

 Founded in 2005, the Department of Population and Public Health Services was established with the generous support of Oscar Boonshoft, the namesake of our School of Medicine.
 With his charge, Wright State embraced the challenge to lead—advancing science, improving healthcare, and expanding access to quality care.
-The department has also been shaped by other significant gifts from local families, including Zoe and Bob Hittner, the Levin Family, and John Bullock.
+The department has also been shaped by other significant gifts from local families, including Zoe and Bob Hittner, the Levin Family, and Dr. John D. and Gretchen H. Bullock.

 As the first M.P.H. program in southwest Ohio, we've championed interdisciplinary education and impactful research while forging strong community partnerships across the Miami Valley.
 Today, we reflect on two decades of leadership, innovation, and service as we look forward to what is to come.